awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-unavailable.md

    1. Use the zone file that you got from the previous registrar to create records\.

    If you chose Route 53 as your new DNS service, you can create records by importing the zone file\.
-For more information, see [Creating Records By Importing a Zone File](resource-record-sets-creating-import.md)\.
+For more information, see [Creating records by importing a zone file](resource-record-sets-creating-import.md)\.

 1. Get the name servers for the new hosted zone\.
-If you chose Route 53 as the DNS service, see [Getting the Name Servers for a Public Hosted Zone](GetInfoAboutHostedZone.md)\.
+If you chose Route 53 as the DNS service, see [Getting the name servers for a public hosted zone](GetInfoAboutHostedZone.md)\.

 1. Change the name servers for your domain to the name servers that you got in step 4\.
-For more information, see [Adding or Changing Name Servers and Glue Records for a Domain](domain-name-servers-glue-records.md)\.
+For more information, see [Adding or changing name servers and glue records for a domain](domain-name-servers-glue-records.md)\.

 ## You transferred domain registration and specified the wrong name servers in the domain settings<a name="troubleshooting-domain-unavailable-transferred-domain-wrong-name-servers"></a>